samson7point1/linux_addns_secure_update/README.txt

     This server does not have to be dedicated to this function - any server running IIS and joined to the same domain as the DNS servers should work.

+- Optional DB to track updates
+    The c:\inetpub\wwwroot\dnsapi\v1\index_tracked.php contains logic that will
+    save the output of every action to a tracking DB.
+It was designed for use with Azure SQL, but can be adapted to any DB PHP has a connector for.

 Setting Up IIS
   This document assumes you are familiar with the basics of setting up IIS for SSL and installing PHP.